Skip to Content Skip to Footer

 Programs

-Careers in computing technology and mathematics fields are booming, providing some of the highest-paid, most fulfilling work experiences across the country.
-From computer science to mathematics and engineering to archives and records management, degrees from the College of Information and Mathematical Sciences (CIMS) are designed to give you the knowledge, skills and practical experience you need to land your dream job.
+Careers in computing technology, biology and chemistry, engineering and mathematics are booming, providing some of the highest-paid, most fulfilling work experiences across the country.
+From biology, chemistry, computer science to mathematics and engineering to archives and records management, degrees from the College of STEM (CSTEM) are designed to give you the knowledge, skills and practical experience you need to land your dream job.

 Associate Degrees: Associate of Applied Science in Information Technology

-Bachelor Degrees: Bachelor of Science in Computer Science, Bachelor of Information Technology, Bachelor of Science in Mathematics, Bachelor of Science in Mathematics with Secondary Certification, Bachelor of Arts in Middle Grades Teacher Education with Mathematics Concentration.
+Bachelor Degrees: Bachelor of Science in Computer Science, Bachelor of Information Technology, Bachelor of Science in Cybersecurity, Bachelor of Science in Mathematics, Bachelor of Science in Mathematics with Secondary Certification, Bachelor of Arts in Middle Grades Teacher Education with Mathematics Concentration, Bachelor of Science in Biology, Bachelor of Science in Biology with Secondary Education, Bachelor of Science in Chemistry

-Undergraduate Minors: Minor in Archives and Information Science, Minor in Computer Science, Minor in Information Technology, Minor in Mathematics
+Undergraduate Minors: Minor in Archives and Information Science, Minor in Computer Science, Minor in Information Technology, Minor in Mathematics, Minor in Biology, Minor in Chemistry, Minor in Environmental Science, Minor in Physics

 Pathways to Engineering: Regent's Engineering Pathways Program (REPP), Engineering Dual Degree Program with Georgia Institute of Technology, Associate of Science in Integrative Studies with Concentration in Pre-Engineering